Derpitron/fossradar/docs/PR_WORKFLOW.md

 ```

 This badge shows:
-- ✅ Project is in FOSSRadar directory
+- ✅ Project is in FOSSRadar.dev directory
 - ✅ Submitted by affiliated member
 - ✅ India connection verified